-Angel investors, individuals or informal groups who put their own money into small business startups, are slowing along with the financial markets, but they’re still a viable option for small enterprises with solid business models and prospects for rapid growth.
+Angel investors, individuals or informal groups who put their own money into business startups, are slowing along with the financial markets, but they’re still a viable option for small enterprises with solid business models and prospects for rapid growth.

 Angel investors usually acquire an equity position.
 Angels don’t have a prior relationship with the entrepreneur, which would make them a friend or family investor.